When every tool is on the table, you can build anything

 “To educate its students and cultivate their capacity for lifelong learning, to foster independent and original research, and to bring the benefits of discovery to the world.”—Daniel Coit Gilman, First President of Johns Hopkins

 Practical, hands-on learning adds depth to any course of study, making Hopkins students uniquely equipped for life after graduation.
 They’re working with real companies to solve actual problems, testing their hypotheses out in the field, and working alongside professors to put what they learn in the classroom to the test.

-“My friends here are patent holders, founders of start-ups, small business owners, published authors, curators, and so much more.” —Elena A. ’17
+“Hopkins students are putting what they learn into practice—my friends here are patent holders, founders of start-ups, small business owners, published authors, curators, and so much more.”—Elena A. ’17

 While the Homewood campus is home base for our undergrads, many students expand the Hopkins learning lab to destinations abroad.
 Students in all majors seek opportunities to see the world, with dozens of departmental programs, partnerships with other universities, and Hopkins campuses in Nanjing, China, and Bologna, Italy.
 For students interested in visiting and exchange student programs, please see our visiting and exchange student page.